matrixEE/UVQCaseData/README.md

 The power generation and load data in the case studies of the paper "Uncertain Voltage Quantification for Risk-Constrained Volt/Var Optimization in Power Distribution Systems".
 The active power outputs of photovoltaic units are obtained using the actual solar irradiation data provided by SolarAnywhere [1].
 The load data are obtained by normalizing the load drawn from real-world measurements [2], and then multiplying it by the nominal load from the original load data of the systems [3], [4].

-## The Power Generation and Load Configuration
+## Power Generation and Load Configuration
 The modified IEEE 33-bus system contains 4 PV units and 32 loads.
 The nominal power generation of each PV unit is 1 MW and the nominal load of each bus is found in [3].
 The modified IEEE 123-bus system contains 9 PV units and 85 loads.
 The nominal power generation of each PV unit is 0.8 MW and the nominal load of each bus is found in [4].